keijiro/unity-audiobridge/README.md

 **AudioBridge** is an external audio processing plug-in for Unity.
 It analyzes the external audio input and provides audio spectrum data for Unity apps.
-It is highly optimized and uses low-latency audio APIs to process input.
+It is highly optimized and uses low-latency audio APIs to process the audio input.
 And therefore you can use this plug-in to make well-synchronized audio-visual apps.

 At the moment AudioBridge only supports Mac OS X.